 The location identified in the proposal falls within an area identified as being of particular ecological significance.
 It’s the edge of a continental shelf, where an upwelling of ocean currents mixes deeper waters with surface waters, creating a profusion of plankton and the fish and whales that feed on this plankton.
 The Beaufort Sea is an astonishingly rich Arctic ecosystem, home to belugas, bowhead whales, and polar bears.
 It is also the source of livelihood for the Inupiat, Inuvialuit and Gwich’in peoples.

 That scenario represents what the National Energy Board recognizes as an “unacceptable risk,” which requires an applicant to demonstrate that it can contain an uncontrolled blowout before winter freeze-up.
 While industry leaders maintain that their technology meets these criteria, WWF’s best engineering advisors disagree.

 So, WWF is working to make sure the regulators either refuse to permit this project or require such stringent conditions that the consortium decides not to proceed.
 We hope a precedent-setting ruling will effectively end the possibility of drilling in Canadian Arctic deep waters.

-Director, Canadian Arctic Program
+Director, Arctic Program